CuriousRudy/pythonSets/README.md

 While lists and dictionaries are useful data structures to manage your information, they have two minor downsides.
 The first one is mutability- Lists and dictionaries can be changed(or rather, their elements can be) by using any of their numerous built in functions.
 The other problem you may encounter with lists, is that they can also contain duplicate values.

-“Here sets come to save the day”

 So what if you want to store information unordered, but still be able to find a specific element quickly?
 We use SETS

-Sets are used to store unique information, in an unordered list.
-The values in a set are immutable, which means that you can’t change individual values like you can with a list or dict.

 ```python
 v = set(“hello”)